 IPS Review Findings Report

 Shenton College recently completed an Independent Public School Review.
-Click here for a copy of the findings for you to read.
+If you would like to read the report please Click here

 Shenton College Ranked Australia’s Top Public School

 The Weekend Australian 1-2 June, 2013 published its annual review of Australian schools in its Your School supplement.
 The review is based on school performance data derived from the national NAPLAN Tests.
 The newspaper argues that the foundational skills tested in NAPLAN “remain the best indicators we have of how well a school and its students are doing academically.”
 The Your School supplement ranked Shenton College as the Number 1 Comprehensive Public Secondary School in Australia.